The International Trade Blog Import Procedures

-Under the concept of informed compliance (see What Is Reasonable Care?), it is the importer’s responsibility to make sure that all imports are correctly valued.
+Under the concept of informed compliance, it is the importer’s responsibility to make sure that all imports are correctly valued.
 This is true even when items are duty free.

-When you consider that Canada and Mexico are our number one and two (or one and three) trading partners, and that the majority of goods are duty-free, you can see that this would have an impact if assists were not declared.
+When you consider that Canada and Mexico are our number one and two trading partners, and that the majority of goods are duty-free, you can see that this would have an impact if assists were not declared.
 If assists were undeclared on duty-free entries, then the value of U.S. imports would be severely understated.

 This is where the subject of assists gets really complicated!
 The basic rule for determining the value of any assist is that it must be based on objective and quantifiable data.
 In other words, when the assist is declared, the importer must be able to show Customs, upon request, the method used to determine the value of that assist.